What the Ferrari Portofino Reviews Say

 To that point, the critics at Motor Trend devote a lot of space in their review to the car’s interior.
 They praise its 10.3-inch infotainment system as well as finishes of leather, aluminum, and carbon fiber, concluding that the interior “looks and feels plush, albeit with techy overtones.”
 These interior touches, combined with an increase in legroom over the California T, make this a supercar that’s meant for daily use.

-Learn More About the Portofino With Continental Ferrari
+Learn More About the Portofino With Continental AutoSports Ferrari

-The Portofino is an entry-level vehicle in name only — like any Ferrari, it’s a purpose-built machine that’s designed to deliver a sublime driving experience above all else — but in the case of the Portofino, it’s a great choice to drive on a daily basis around Indianapolis when it’s not burning up the track.
-To learn more, or inquire about purchasing a Portofino of your own, contact Continental Ferrari — we proudly work with driving enthusiasts throughout the United States, so don’t hesitate to reach out!
+The Portofino is an entry-level vehicle in name only — like any Ferrari, it’s a purpose-built machine that’s designed to deliver a sublime driving experience above all else, and its specs reflect that — but in the case of the Portofino, it’s a great choice to drive on a daily basis around Milwaukee when it’s not burning up the track.
+To learn more, or inquire about purchasing a Portofino of your own, contact Continental AutoSports Ferrari — we proudly work with driving enthusiasts throughout the United States, so don’t hesitate to reach out!